ilyasergey/YSC2229/source/week-07-bloom.rst

    :width: 800px
    :align: center

 To determine whether an element is in the set, one needs to compute its ``k`` hashes, and check the bits in the corresponding array in a constant time (:math:`O(k)`).
-Having more than 1 hash function reduces the risk of collision if the number of elements is smaller than the size of the filter, however, two or more different elements can indeed had all similar ``k`` hashes.
+Having more than 1 hash function reduces the risk of collision if the number of elements is smaller than the size of the filter, however, two or more different elements can indeed have all similar ``k`` hashes.

 Elements are **never** removed from a Bloom filter.